georgringer/news/Documentation/QuickStart/Templating.rst

 sitepackage.

 EXT:news provides a couple of specific Fluid :ref:`ViewHelpers <viewHelpersReference>`.
-Of course all :ref:`ViewHelpers provided by TYPO3 <t3viewhelper:start>` can
+Of course all :doc:`ViewHelpers provided by TYPO3 <t3viewhelper:Index>` can
 be used as well.

 In the tutorial section there are many